 Move quickly when you see a trend, clearing out your inventory’s slow-moving, obsolete, and damaged items.
 The cash you free up will allow you to re-buy fresh and in-demand inventory.

-When you know which products are moving at what rates, you should look into an open-to-buy plan.
+You should look into an open-to-buy plan when you know which products are moving at what rates.
 This type of budget weighs the demand for your products against what is available.
 Shopify has a great step-by-step guide to creating an open-to-buy plan.
 Look into this as soon as it becomes practical for your business.

 It’s also important to automate what you can.
-Notice what parts of retail inventory management become pressure points over time.
+Over time, notice what parts of retail inventory management become pressure points.
 Try to find automated ways to handle these tasks.
 You’ll have more accurate numbers and greater peace of mind.

-You will need help to manage your inventory well as time goes on.
-Find a coach, a mentor, a friend, a system, or anything else you can trust to stay on top of your retail inventory management as your business grows.
+As your business grows, you will need help managing your inventory.
+Find a coach, a mentor, a friend, a system, or anything else you can trust to help you stay on top of your retail inventory management.

 Do you still have questions about designing a retail inventory management system?
 I can help.
 Please fill out my contact form to schedule a complimentary coaching video call, and let’s talk about store inventory management for your business.